-- Morpeth Stobhillgate First School (April 2020); - Warkworth Church of England Primary School (September 2020); - St Mary's Catholic First School (December 2020); - St Wilfrid's Catholic Primary School (December 2020); - St Bede's Catholic Primary School (December 2020); and - St Joseph's Catholic Middle School (September 2020). - Of the schools above, only Morpeth Stobhillgate First School was a community school, with all the other schools being voluntary aided.
-As a result, the net book value of these assets at the time of disposal was £1.30 million relating to Morpeth Stobhillgate First School and a further £0.03 million relating to playing fields at Warkworth Church of England Primary School and St Joseph's Catholic Middle School.
+- Morpeth Stobhillgate First School (April 2020); - Warkworth Church of England Primary School (September 2020); - St Mary's Catholic First School (December 2020); - St Wilfrid's Catholic Primary School (December 2020); - St Bede's Catholic Primary School (December 2020); and - St Joseph's Catholic Middle School (September 2020).

+The net book value of these assets at the time of disposal was £1.33 million.
 The transfers are shown as a reduction in the Property, Plant and Equipment line on the Balance Sheet and as a loss on disposal in the Comprehensive Income and Expenditure Statement.
 The loss does not affect the General Fund balance as the amounts are appropriated to the Capital Adjustment Account in the Movement in Reserves Statement.